akshan-main/akshan-main/README.md

 **Open to interesting collaborations**

-Reach out to me to discuss Math, AI and Software Development akshankrithick305@gmail.com
+Reach out to me to discuss Math, Neural Networks and Software Development akshankrithick305@gmail.com